SAP-archive/teched2020-developer-keynote/cap/brain/default-env-gen.md

 ### Using a script

 We've written a small script that will perform the steps above.
-The script is [`default-env-gen`](default-env-gen) and there's also the stream edit commands in [`default-env-gen.sed`](default-env-gen.sed).
+The script is [`default-env-gen`](default-env-gen).

 The script expects a single mandatory argument - your choice of a name for the temporary app.
 It will then proceed to run through the above steps, and produce a `default-env.json` file.
 It will expect an existing instance of the SAP Enterprise Messaging service called `emdev` (but you can specify a different instance name as a second argument if you need to); it will also look for and bind existing Destination and XSUAA service instances with the specific names `destination-lite` and `xsuaa-application` respectively.